NextronSystems/analysis-cockpit-manual/usage/administration.rst

 After a successful upload, the scans should appear in the list below.

-Important: if you can see events in the ``Events`` or ``Baselining`` views, please make sure that you’ve selected the correct time frame to see the events.
+Important: if you can see events in the ``Events`` or ``Baselining`` views, please make sure that you've selected the correct time frame to see the events.
 Often manually uploaded scans happened days or weeks before the upload.
 The log data gets indexed with the time stamp of their creation and not the import and can therefore be hidden in the default view

-After the upload, you’re able to link the recently uploaded scans with an existing or new group scan.
+After the upload, you're able to link the recently uploaded scans with an existing or new group scan.

 .. figure:: ../images/image47.png